MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-connect-expressroute.md

 1. Under **Summary**, review the VM configuration and then click **OK**.

-To add more tenants, repeat the steps you followed in these sections:
+To add more users, repeat the steps you followed in these sections:

 * [Create the virtual network and VM subnet](#create-the-virtual-network-and-vm-subnet)
 * [Create the gateway subnet](#create-the-gateway-subnet)